mtrevisan/Boxon/CONTRIBUTING.md

 <a name="contribute-documentation"></a>
 ## Contribute documentation
 Documentation is a super important, critical part of this project.
 Docs are how we keep track of what we're doing, how, and why.
 It's how we stay on the same page about our policies.
-And it's how we tell others everything they need in order to be able to use this project -- or contribute to it.
+And it's how we tell others everything they need to be able to use this project — or contribute to it.
 So thank you in advance.

 Documentation contributions of any size are welcome!
-Feel free to file a PR even if you're just rewording a sentence to be more clear, or fixing a spelling mistake!
+Feel free to file a PR even if you're just rewording a sentence to be more clear or fixing a spelling mistake!

 To contribute documentation:
 * [Set up the project](#project-setup).
 * Edit or add any relevant documentation.
 * Make sure your changes are formatted correctly and consistently with the rest of the documentation.
-* Re-read what you wrote, and run a spellchecker on it to make sure you didn't miss anything.
+* Re-read what you wrote and run a spellchecker on it to make sure you didn't miss anything.
-* Write clear, concise commit message(s).
+* Write a clear, concise commit message (s).
 Documentation commits should use `docs(<component>): <message>`.
 * Go to https://github.com/mtrevisan/Boxon/pulls and open a new pull request with your changes.
 * If your PR is connected to an open issue, add a line in your PR's description that says `Fixes: #123`, where `#123` is the number of the issue you're fixing.